 Noticing Your Guilt is Step One

-Often, the trials and tribulations of labor will explode your dreams of the birth pool and gentle music; you might lose a beloved family member too early in your children’s lives; you might have to move your family for your work, and dislocate your child’s schooling as a result; or perhaps your adventurous child breaks her arm when you invite her to explore that tree.
+Often, the trials and tribulations of labour will explode your dreams of the birth pool and gentle music; you might lose a beloved family member too early in your children’s lives; you might have to move your family for your work and dislocate your child’s schooling as a result, or perhaps your adventurous child breaks her arm when you invite her to explore that tree.